-Prerequisite: EMS 30 with a minimum grade of C, or A valid State of California EMT or PARAMEDIC license issued by the CA EMSA, and FST 1 with a minimum grade of C or FST 7 with a minimum grade of C, or A valid CPAT (Candidate Physical Agility Test) or a BIDDLE (Firefighter Physical Agility) test also meets this Prerequisite.
+Prerequisite: EMS 30 with a minimum grade of C or A valid State of California EMT or PARAMEDIC license issued by the CA EMSA also meet this prerequisite. and FST 1 with a minimum grade of C and FST 7 with a minimum grade of C or A valid CPAT (Candidate Physical Agility Test) or a BIDDLE (Firefighter Physical Agility) test also meet this prerequisite.